-Based on the response to the questions, you can easily derive insights and segregate your customers.
-You can make use of tools like Google Form, Typeform, SurveyMonkey, QuestionPro, Qualtrics, SurveySparrow to collect the data and analyze it.
+Based on the response to the questions, you can easily derive insights and segment your customers.
+You can make use of tools like Google Forms, Typeform, SurveyMonkey, QuestionPro, Qualtrics, SurveySparrow to collect the data and analyze it.

 The key to obtaining relevant data through a survey is again to formulate the questions and response options in the right manner.

 Similar to a survey, quizzes can help you gather data from a large set of audiences in an indirect and fun way.

 You can ask suitable questions, draw insights, and segment your customers based on their responses to the quiz.

 Your website metrics can also give you a glimpse into the psychographics of the people who visit your website and how they use it.